Cultured Vegetables FAQs

 How long can I store my cultured veggies?

 In the refrigerator, cultured veggies will keep for up to nine months, and sometimes longer.
 They continue to ferment but at a much slower rate.
 I find that many of my vegetables taste better after six weeks in the fridge.
 It’s fun to taste your vegetables at different stages to find out when you like them best.

 Salt is the key.
 Vegetables without salt become soft and slimy.
 Vegetables made with salt will stay crunchy.
 It's really important to use a mineral-rich salt like Celtic Sea Salt or Himilyian.
 Fermentation loves minerals and so does your body and it keeps the veggies crunchy.
 Always use more salt if you're not using a culture to make your ferments.
 You need to drop the pH and having enough salt will help you do this.
 I would double the salt in all the recipes to ensure that the pH is at the correct level needed to cause the proper fermentation.

 Can these foods be stored out of the fridge after they have been fermented?

 Technically, cultured vegetables can be stored in a cooler basement or cold cellar.
 However, they will continue to ferment, and in short order they won’t taste very good.
 Cultured veggies do best and taste best at the colder temperatures of a refrigerator.

 They will taste sour and tart.
 If your culturing has gone wrong, you will know this by the strong, unappetizing odor the veggies will give off and you might see black spots.
-This will alert you something is wrong.
+This will alert you that something is wrong.
 Throw them out if they appear like this.